return42/sphkerneldoc/linux_src_doc/drivers/char/tpm/tpm2-cmd_c.rst

 .. c:function:: int tpm2_do_selftest(struct tpm_chip *chip)

-    run a full self test
+    ensure that all self tests have passed

     :param struct tpm_chip \*chip:
         TPM chip to use